How to Make Iced Coffee in a Chemex

 #4 Place Filter on Chemex and Add Ground Coffee

-#5 Slowly Pour Hot Water over Coffee Grounds
+#5 Slowly Pour Hot Water over the Coffee Grounds

-The hot water pour is exactly the same as we use on a hot brew, only we are pouring less hot water.
+The hot water pour is the same as on a hot brew; we pour less hot water.
 From our Chemex Coffee Brewing tutorial:

 Once the water reaches boil, remove it from the heat source and let it cool 20-30 seconds before pouring.